 - Doing your own taxes (and they are far more complex)

 Unless you’ve got a major investor or a business savvy partner (and often even if you DO), the beginning phase of any new business is a pretty stressful wild ride.
 Especially if this is your first venture into working for yourself.
 There are whole sets of systems that are needed that you had no idea were necessary.
 Suddenly you are building the boat to cross the river to success…… in the middle of the trip.

-So, how do we entrepreneurs take better care of ourselves at home?
+So, how do we practice self care for the entrepreneur at home?